Pillsbury Doughboy: Character

 Poppin' Fresh was given a scarf, a chef's hat, and two big blue eyes to distinguish him from the rolls, as well as a faint blush and a soft, warm chuckle when poked on the belly.
 The Doughboy was originally designed by Milt Schaffer.

 Stop-motion animator Jim Danforth was hired to animate him.
 The first Poppin' Fresh commercials aired in November 1965.
 Since then, Pillsbury has used Poppin' Fresh in more than 600 commercials for more than fifty of its products.
 He also appeared in a MasterCard's "Icons" commercial in 2005 during Super Bowl XXXIX, alongside the Jolly Green Giant, the Morton Salt Girl, the Vlasic stork, Charlie the Tuna, Mr. Peanut, Count Chocula, the Gorton's Fisherman, Chef Boyardee, and Mr. Clean; the ten merchandising icons are depicted as having dinner together.
 He has also appeared in ads for Got Milk?, Sprint, and GEICO.
 He also made a cameo appearance in the 1987 animated film The Puppetoon Movie.
 On February 9, 2025 during Super Bowl LIX, he appeared in an ad for Instacart alongside the Jolly Green Giant, Mr. Clean, Kool-Aid Man, Isaiah Mustafa (The "Old Spice Guy"), Chester Cheetah (Cheetos), the Energizer Bunny, Mountain Dew's PuppyMonkeyBaby, and the Heinz Wiener Dogs.

 Voice actors

-Over 50 different actors auditioned to be the first voice of the Pillsbury Doughboy, among them Paul Winchell, who is best known for voicing Tigger in the Winnie the Pooh franchise.
+Over 50 different actors auditioned to be the first voice of the Pillsbury Doughboy, among them was Paul Winchell, who is best known for voicing Tigger in the Winnie the Pooh franchise.
 Ultimately, Paul Frees was the first actor chosen to be the voice of the Doughboy and would continue to provide his voice for 21 years.
 After Frees' death in 1986, Jeff Bergman took over the role, and held it until 2014.
 The high-pitched giggles were done by JoBe Cerny after 2014.
 In recent years, he has also been voiced by Peter New, Fred Young, and Jeremy Geller.
 In two advertisements made for the UK in 1976, British voice actor Peter Hawkins voiced the character.
 Currently, Rich Orlow voices the Doughboy.